Nov. 3, 2019

 March 17, 2019 - Looking southward along Half toward the ballpark shows the building's very unique "funnel" design, and also the proximity to Nats Park.

 Aug.
 12, 2006

-- Looking north on Van Street from Half Street, the same angle as the above-right rendering, back in 2006.
+- Looking north on Van Street from Half Street, back in 2006.
 This land was originally purchsed by Monument Realty in 2005, and then bought by Akridge in 2008